 As you scroll through social media or try to find inspiration from leaders around you, be wary of anyone who tells you that beliefs alone are holding you back.
 Definitely be wary when they try to sell you something in the same breath.

 Your limiting beliefs are only holding you back if they are holding you back from taking action.
 Believing in yourself is f***ing hard when you’ve spent years failing, struggling with mental health, being hard on yourself, not living up to external expectations, or being told you can’t do something.
 So start with a tangible step forward.

 Be Person D. Or better yet, forget about the end result entirely and be Person E. Just do things.

-Your belief system doesn’t really change reality.
-It changes how you experience the world, but everything remains the same outside of you.
+Unlike what some of these self-help, manifest-your-desires gurus say, our belief system doesn’t change reality.
+It changes how you move through and experience the world, but everything remains the same outside of you.
 This is why I bristle when creative influencers claim the key to success is believing in yourself and then they coach you on how to believe.

 Belief is fuel to carry you forward.
 Success comes from all the actions you take along the way.

 You can’t predict the future.
 You don’t need to know and you literally can’t know the answer to “Can I do this?” until you actually try.
 The better question is “How can I do this?”